camertron/active_nutrition/README.md

 ### Searching

-ActiveNutrition provides a simple `#search` method that executes a SQL `LIKE` statement and returns an array of `Food` instances:
+ActiveNutrition provides a simple `#search` method that executes a SQL `LIKE` statement and returns an array of `Food` objects:

 ```ruby
 ActiveNutrition.search("olive oil")